 Identify other departments that would be seriously impacted if your department could not perform an identified critical function

 Identify consequences of failure of each critical function

 Identify strategies to overcome various conditions that may be present in the weeks or months following an incident so that your department can continue to perform identified critical functions (examples: prolonged loss of workspace due to a fire, or 50% reduction in staff for six weeks due to an influenza pandemic)

 The three steps above are the basis for your BCP.
 The final step is to work with the Emergency Manager to test your plan to evaluate its effectiveness, as well as identify any areas that may need further review and revision.

 The University’s Emergency Manager and primary contact for Business Continuity Planning is John DeSilva.
-John’s office is located on the 13th floor of 73 Tremont St. He can be reached at extension 4182, or firstname.lastname@example.org.
+John’s office is located on the "A" level of the Sawyer Building at 8 Ashburton Place.
+He can be reached at extension 4182, or firstname.lastname@example.org.